ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.hidden.md

    ```
    {: pre}

   You will need to know the Floating IP for accessing the virtual server via your browser.
-Since it was captured in an environment variable earlier, you can run the following command to obtain the Floating IP address `echo $FLOATING_IP` or by running `ibmcloud is floating-ips --json` and searching for the name used to create the Floating IP `fip-lamp-1 in the result.
+Since it was captured in a shell variable earlier, you can run the following command to obtain the Floating IP address `echo $FLOATING_IP` or by running `ibmcloud is floating-ips --json` and searching for the name used to create the Floating IP `fip-lamp-1 in the result.
 You can also find the server's floating IP address from the web console: https://{DomainName}/vpc-ext/compute/vs or https://{DomainName}/vpc-ext/network/floatingIPs.
   {:tip}

 ## Install Apache, MySQL, and PHP